Aaron98990/ways-of-the-game/misconduct.md

 >
 > 12.4 Disciplinary action

 A referee cannot give a caution or send-off to an outside agent (e.g. spectator, ball kid).
 In the cases where the referee wants an outside agent or sent-off person removed, the referee can suspend the game until that happens.
-If the outside agent or sent-off person remains, the referee can abandon the match.
+If the outside agent causes a confrontation, refuses to leave or returns after leaving, the referee can abandon the match and this should be mentioned in the match report.

 > The referee: stops, suspends or abandons the match for any offences or because of outside interference Law 5.3